-As a result of Biglari Holdings' intention to propose Sardar Biglari and Philip L. Cooley as alternative director nominees, and assuming these nominees have not been withdrawn by Biglari Holdings on or prior to the tenth day before we mail the Notice of Meeting in this proxy statement to our shareholders, there will be more than ten nominees.
+As a result of Biglari Holdings' declared intention to propose Sardar Biglari and Philip L. Cooley as alternative director nominees, and assuming these nominees are in fact proposed for election at the Annual Meeting and have not been withdrawn by Biglari Holdings on or prior to the tenth day before we mail the Notice of Meeting in this proxy statement to our shareholders, there will be more than ten nominees.
 This means that the ten candidates receiving the highest number of "FOR" votes will be elected.
 This number is called a plurality.
 A properly executed proxy card marked "WITHHOLD" with respect to the election of a director nominee will be counted for purposes of determining if there is a quorum at the Annual Meeting, but will not be considered to have been voted for the director nominee.
 Broker non-votes will also not be considered to have been voted for any director nominee.

 THE ONLY WAY TO SUPPORT ALL TEN OF YOUR BOARD OF DIRECTORS' NOMINEES IS TO VOTE "FOR" THE BOARD'S NOMINEES ON THE WHITE PROXY CARD.
-PLEASE DO NOT SIGN OR RETURN BIGLARI HOLDINGS' GOLD PROXY CARD, EVEN IF YOU VOTE "AGAINST" OR WITHHOLD ON THEIR DIRECTOR NOMINEES.
+PLEASE DO NOT SIGN OR RETURN BIGLARI HOLDINGS' COLOR PROXY CARD, EVEN IF YOU VOTE "AGAINST" OR WITHHOLD ON THEIR DIRECTOR NOMINEES.
 DOING SO MAY CANCEL ANY PREVIOUS VOTE YOU CAST ON THE COMPANY'S WHITE PROXY CARD.

-Proposal 2: Approval of the Company's shareholder rights plan.
+• Proposal 2: Approval of the Company's shareholder rights plan.